Nov 5, 2019

 Projects Released in 2024:

 Here’s a list of free interactive learning modules created with PowerPoint and do not use macros, VBA or add-on tools.
-I have aimed to create mostly new & unique click & reveal interactions in each of these learning modules that were not included in the first file containing 100 examples.For all the examples of PowerPoint Interactive micro learning lessons listed below, click HERE to download them all as a single zip file from Onedrive.
+I have aimed to create mostly new & unique click & reveal interactions in each of these learning modules that were not included in the first file containing 100 examples.For all the following examples of PowerPoint Interactive micro learning lessons listed below, click HERE to download them all as a single zip file from Onedrive that you can extract on your computer.

 • Example of a PowerPoint Interaction - Word Search Puzzle